 Let’s have a look at some pointers for the best HR resume format 2015.

 Lose The Objectives

 Not too long ago, people were heaping praise on something called an objective statement.
 Nowadays, good resume template for HR means ditching the objective statement.
 Why?
 Because it just takes up too much room.
-It’s essentially just fluff with a nice name, and hiring managers hate it.
+It’s essentially just fluffed with a nice name, and hiring managers hate it.

 Avoid Special Effects

 You’re applying for a position in HR, and for this reason your HR or marriage resume format 2015 has to be sophisticated and pretty much traditional.
-This means using Times New Roman, font size 12, and no colours.
+This means using Times New Roman, font size 12, and no colors.
 You can use bold and italic typeface if you wish, but don’t use them liberally.
-Use them only to emphasise key points, and never write entire words in CAPITALS.
+Use them only to emphasize key points, and never write entire words in CAPITALS.
 This is a resume, not a hard-sell for an ebook.